JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ### Checking if Graphics are Supported
 Before uploading images to a head unit you should first check if the head unit supports graphics.
 If not, you should avoid uploading unneccessary image data.
 To check if graphics are supported look at the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.

-!!! note
-If you need to know how to create the `SDLManager`, please see [Getting Started > Integration Basics](Getting Started/Integration Basics).
-!!!

 #### Objective-C
 ```objc